Speech and Language

 Where can I get a speech language evaluation?

-Speech and language evaluations should always be conducted by a certified speech language pathologist (SLP).
+While we believe every ADHD child needs a speech language evaluation, they should be conducted by a certified speech language pathologist (SLP).
 If ADHD is suspected or confirmed, it’s important to collaborate with a psychologist or have the SLP review their report to understand a bigger picture of the child (for example, cognitive skills or behavior history).

-Thanks for following along!
-Please let us know if you have more questions about speech language evaluations; we would love to answer them for you on the blog or over our social media.
+I know, this is A LOT of information but we know your momma heart, wants to get equipped with the knowledge to help your children shine!
+Please let us know if you have more questions about speech language evaluations; we would love to answer them for you on the blog or over social media.

 If your child has been diagnosed with ADHD, or you suspect they may have ADHD, check out our FREE ADHD Parenting Guide.
 Or, if you are ready to take the leap, join our online parenting course about ADHD.
 You can watch Creating Calm from anywhere in the world, at a time that works for you… in your jammies!